THIS IS IT

 and producer

-"Brimming with heart and humour, Matthew Fox's This Is It is an epic family drama that spans (and skewers) the generations.
-It's bold, clever, queer, and sexy.
+"Brimming with heart and humour, Matthew Fox's This Is It is...bold, clever, queer, and sexy.
 The novel-in-stories moves at a clip and stings with its emotional honesty.
 A musical masterwork that examines the boundaries of love and bravery."

 — Christopher DiRaddo, queer author of The Family Way and